che-incubator/chectl/README.md

   --ssh-key-file=ssh-key-file                            Path to file with private SSH key for authentication on SFTP
                                                          server

+  --telemetry=on|off                                     Enable or disable telemetry.
+This flag skips a prompt and
+                                                         enable/disable telemetry

   --username=username                                    Username for authentication in backup REST server

 EXAMPLES